Tesla Model 3 Long Range

 Onboard Charger

-The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging, allowing a full 0–100% charge in about 7 hours and 27 minutes with a standard home setup.
+The standard onboard charger supports AC charging at up to 11 kW.
+A full 0–100% charge takes about 7 hours and 27 minutes with a suitable home charging setup.

 Charge Port

-The charge port is at the left rear corner, making it easy to back into charging stations.
+The charge port is at the left rear corner, which suits charging stalls that require backing in.

-The connector types vary between different markets.
-This model uses NACS for North America and CCS Combo 2 for Europe.
-For complete specifications for all markets, refer to the full specifications.
+Connector types vary by market.
+This model uses NACS in North America and CCS Combo 2 in Europe.
+See the full specifications for market-specific details.

 Drivetrain